cookies-xor-cream/HugoTest/content/posts/poetry/wip/chemical_clocks_with_all_the_wrong_types_of_chemistry_we_ran_out_of_ceasium.md

 ---
 tags: ['TODO']
-title: 'Chemical Clocks With All The Wrong Types Of Chemistry (We Ran Out Of Ceasium)'
+title: "Chemical Clocks With All The Wrong Types Of Chemistry (We Ran Out Of Ceasium)"
 date: 2023-10-02
 ---